UK's Hunt hikes energy windfall tax, extends it to power firms | Headlines

 British finance minister Jeremy Hunt said on Thursday the government would increase a windfall tax on oil and gas firms and extend it to power generation firms as he seeks to raise money to plug a major hole in the public finances.

-Hunt said the levy would be increased to 35% from its current rate of 25%.
-It would also apply to electricity generators with a levy of 45% being applied from Jan.
-1. Soaring oil and gas prices in the wake of Russia's invasion of Ukraine have sent household energy bills to record highs, triggering Britain's worst cost of living crisis in generations.
+Soaring oil and gas prices in the wake of Russia's invasion of Ukraine have sent household energy bills to record highs, triggering Britain's worst cost of living crisis in generations.
+Hunt said the levy on oil and gas companies would be increased to 35% from its current rate of 25% and extended until the end of March 2028.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)